ktorio/ktor-samples/client-native-image/README.md

 ## Running the application

-To run the application, you can use the following command:
+To run the application, use the following command:

 ```shell
 ./gradlew nativeRun